WillYallop/static-site-generator/README.md

     path: "/blog/:slug",
     template: "site/templates/blog.liquid",
     loaders: [blogLoader],
+    paramTable: await blogParamLookup(),
   },
 ];
 ```

 ### Path

 The path represents where the page will be located on your site.
 The path value can also contain Express params, as seen in the above example of `/blog/:slug`.
-However, the use case of these differs from how you would typically use them in a standard Express app.

 ### Template